curtischong/kaggle-solutions-old/Google - Fast or Slow? Predict AI Model Runtime.md

 			2. A novel DiffMat loss for Tile,
 			3. For Layout-XLA, it is a combination of 2 losses: the DiffMat loss and MAPE loss.
 	- DiffMat Loss
-		- The idea is to use the difference matrix between
+		- The idea is to use the difference matrix between ...
+			- the difference matrix reminds me of [[marginRankingLoss]] (since it's euclidian distance)
-		- this is fed into [[margin ranking loss]]
+		- this is fed into [[marginRankingLoss]]
+	- data recovery
+		- We tried to find the damaged data and remove it in an automatic manner by computing block-wise [[entropy]] of the runtimes between adjacent blocks.
 [[Online hard negative mining]]

 ##### Important notebooks/discussions